Photo courtesy of

 reason to actually own one.
 However, having said that, don't you

 think that this Penguin inflatable is cute and quite adorable!
-Despite
+That's despite

 have big bulging eyes on top of the head, which are not visible in this

 breeze.
-Legs and tail moving about slowly.
+The legs and tail move about slowly.
 Even the toes stay fully

 This horrendously expensive but impressive creation is a lot bigger than the penguin, I'm fairly sure.